Lebanese Argentines

 Lebanese Argentine refers to Argentine citizens of Lebanese descent or Lebanon-born people who reside in Argentina.
 Many of the Lebanese Argentines are descendants of immigrants cultural and linguistic heritage and/or identity, originating from what is now Lebanon.

 Although a highly diverse group of Argentines — in ancestral origins, religion and historic identities — Lebanese Argentines hold a heritage that shares common linguistic, cultural and political traditions.
 They are closed related to the Syrian community and together are known as the sirio-libaneses (Syrian-Lebanese).

-The overwhelming majority of the 1,500,000 Lebanese Argentines are Maronites and Latin Catholic Lebanese—part of the Maronite Church and Latin Church of the Catholic Church, respectively—Christians, with Muslims and Jews being a small minority in comparison to them.
+As of 2014, there are over 1,500,000 Lebanese Argentines.
+The overwhelming majority are Maronites and Greek Catholics, with Muslims and Jews being a small minority in comparison to them.
 The interethnic marriage in the Lebanese community, regardless of religious affiliation, is very high; most community members have only one parent who has Lebanese ethnicity.
 As a result of this, the Lebanese community in Argentina shows marked language shift away from the Arabic and French languages.
 As a result, only a few speak any Arabic and such knowledge is often limited to a few basic words.
 Instead, the majority, especially those of younger generations, speak Spanish as a first language.

 The father of former First Lady Juliana Awada, Ibrahim Awada, was a Lebanese born in Baalbek and prominent businessman.